12 Day African Photo Safari for $7,451

 After breakfast, we leave our camp and photograph more wildlife along the way to our final camp in the central Serengeti.
 We spend two nights here away from the crowds.
 This is the best place in the Serengeti to see cats such as leopard!

 After breakfast on our last morning, we fly back to Arusha where we have lunch together, do any last-minute shopping, then head back to our lodge where a day room will be available before an evening transfer to Kilimanjaro International Airport for our flights.

 The sightings were wonderful.
 We had many opportunities to take great photographs.”

-The price for this trip is $7,224 per person for double occupancy ( $6,971 with cash/check ); the single supplement is $1,095.
+The price for this trip is $7,451 per person for double occupancy; the single supplement is $1,095.
 Upon signing up, there is a deposit of 30%.
-The balance is due on July 1st, 2020.
+The balance is due on July 1st, 2022.
 The cost is the same for photographers and non-photographers alike.
-Note that airfare from your home to Tanzania is not included; a typical fare from the U.S. East Coast can be approximately $1,500.
+Note that airfare from your home to Tanzania is not included; a typical fare from the U.S. east coast can be approximately $1,500.